RyanBuehler/ryanbuehler/AcademicProjects.md

 # Ryan Buehler - Academic Game Projects
+Below are my academic team game projects, including a video, summary and my contributions to each.<br><br>

 ## [2021-Current] Divergence:
 *Game currently in development.
 Video will be uploaded toward end of production cycle.*